TaylorB2018/Angular-API-Interactive-Map/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
 =======
-# Angular-API-Interactive-Map
-Used Angular and the world bank API to create an application to show simple country information when clicked on a map

 >>>>>>> 6b633806a11b5c44576b27e911832f45afba466a